vladdeSV/rfc-css/docs/landing.md

 The spacing between items is determined by the content in the `<li>`-tags.
 Because of how markdown works, putting blank rows between items causes the text to be wrapped in `<p>`-tags.

 Following conventions from RFCs, unordered lists use the letter 'o' as marker.
-Some examples:
+Some example RFCs which follow this convention:

 - [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339)
 - [RFC8174](https://datatracker.ietf.org/doc/html/rfc8174)